anuj6707/airbnb-data-preprocessing-and-feature-engineering/README.md

 ## 📌 Overview

-This project focuses on building a complete data preprocessing and analysis pipeline for an Airbnb listings dataset.
-The objective is to transform raw, inconsistent data into a clean, structured format and prepare it for analysis, visualization, and machine learning.
+This project focuses on building a structured data preprocessing and analysis pipeline for an Airbnb listings dataset.
+The goal is to transform raw, inconsistent data into a clean and meaningful format suitable for analysis.

 ---